StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning: Introduction

-In addition to SFT, we propose using Reinforcement Learning (RL) as another strategy for tool learning, offering a more dynamic perspective by treating tool learning as a sequential decision-making process.
-Under the RL perspective, each step of tool invocation is considered as an action that leads to a state transition, and models are trained from the action-state transitions.
-Previous works have explored applying RL to optimize LLMs in aligning with human preferences (RLHF)~\citep{christiano2017deep, ouyang2022training} or mathematical reasoning~\citep{lightman2023let, wang2023math, shao2024deepseekmath}.
-Nevertheless, these methods are not well-suited for tool learning due to several key challenges: 1) Tool learning involves multiple decision steps and real-time feedback from external tools and environments.
-In contrast, RLHF is single-step based, and the steps in mathematical reasoning tasks are generated by the LLM itself, without feedback from the environment.
-2) The reward of each step in tool learning is more complex, as it should consider not only the success of the tool invocation but also its contribution to task completion.
+To address this, we propose framing tool learning as a sequential decision-making process optimized through step-grained reinforcement learning (RL).
+In this perspective, each tool invocation is treated as an action that leads to a state transition, and models are trained based on these action-state transitions to improve decision-making capabilities.
+While previous works have explored the application of RL to optimize LLMs for aligning with human preferences (RLHF)~\citep{christiano2017deep, ouyang2022training} or for mathematical reasoning tasks~\citep{lightman2023let, wang2023math, shao2024deepseekmath}, these approaches face several challenges when applied to tool learning: 1) Classic RLHF methods~\citep{christiano2017deep, ouyang2022training} are well suitable for ``prompt-response'' data in a single-step manner.
+Although mathematical reasoning tasks involve multiple steps, these steps are generated by LLMs.
+In contrast, tool learning involves multiple decision-making steps, each with real-time feedback from external environments.
+2) In tool learning, rewards for each step cannot be solely based on correctness, as is common in mathematical reasoning.
+Instead, rewards for tool usage should consider not only the success of the tool invocation but also the benefits of each decision step.